Back to Blog

 Start with Enterprise Foundations

 Prioritize robust authentication, scalable database architecture, comprehensive security protocols, resilient infrastructure, and proactive monitoring.
-Our case studies show that deferring these critical elements increases rebuild costs by 3-5x compared to initial integration.
+Our case studies show that deferring these critical elements increases rebuild costs by 3-5x compared to initial integration, while proactive integration reduces incident response times by 70%.

 2